Nonmodular infinite products and a conjecture of Seo and Yee: Applying the circle method

 \subsection{Acknowledgements}

 I would like to express my gratitude to Ae Ja Yee for introducing Conjecture \ref{conj-sy} at the Combinatorics/Partitions Seminar of Penn State, and to George Andrews for our fruitful weekly discussions.
+Thanks also go to the referees whose detailed comments were extremely helpful in improving the exposition of this paper.